Glamanand Group: International results

-In 2023, Arshina Sumbul, Miss Grand India 2023, represented India at Miss Grand International in Vietnam and placed in the Top 20.
+In 2023, Arshina Sumbul, Miss Grand India 2023, represented India at Miss Grand International in Vietnam and reached the top 20.

-On October 25, 2024, in Thailand, Rachel Gupta became the first Indian to win Miss Grand International title.
+On 25 October 2024, in Thailand, Rachel Gupta became the first Indian to win Miss Grand International title.
 This was the group's first international win outside of its own pageant.
-Gupta was the fourth delegate the group sent to this competition.
+Gupta was the fourth contestant the group sent to the competition.

-On November 9, 2024, Trishna Ray won Miss Teen Universe in South Africa, becoming the first Indian to claim this title.
-This marked the group's second international win.
+On 9 November 2024, Trishna Ray won Miss Teen Universe in South Africa, becoming the first Indian to win the title.
+This was the group's second international win.

+In 2025, Miss International India 2025 Roosh Sindhu, represented India at Miss International 2025 in Japan and reached the top 20.
+She was the first Indian to have a placement at Miss International since Miss International 2012.

 Competition irregularities

 In November 2024, following India's win at the Miss Grand International 2024 pageant, Nikhil Anand, President of Glamanand Entertainment, publicly criticized Miss Grand International (MGI) on social media after their partnership ended.
 Anand accused MGI of disrespect, prioritizing financial gains, and attempting to draw comparisons with Miss Universe.
 He also highlighted that several national directors had left the organization due to its conduct.
 In response, MGI cited contractual violations and delayed payments, announcing that it would not renew its franchise agreement with Glamanand Entertainment.